codingjoe/django-s3file/README.rst

 ------------------------------

-Since ``S3Boto3Storage`` supports storing data from any other fileobj, it uses a very general ``_save`` function.
-This leads to the frontend uploading the file to S3 to then move it byte-by-byte.
+Since ``S3Boto3Storage`` supports storing data from any other fileobj, it uses a generalized ``_save`` function.
+This leads to the frontend uploading the file to S3 and then copying it byte-by-byte to perform a move operation just to rename the uploaded object.
 For large files this leads to additional loading times for the user.

 That's why S3File provides an optimized version of this method at ``storages_optimized.S3OptimizedUploadStorage``.
-It uses the more efficient ``copy`` given that we know that we only copy from one S3 location to another.
+It uses the more efficient ``copy`` method from S3, given that we know that we only copy from one S3 location to another.

 .. code:: python